 Your ads will be more likely to show when they’re relevant and less likely to show when they’re not.
 This means that Google users are apt to see better ads while you, as an advertiser, should receive leads which are more highly qualified.”

 Sounds good in theory.

-Along with the changes to adwords quality score, the other thing Google are changing is that minimum bids are to be scrapped.
-They’re to be replaced with first page bids instead – an estimate of the bid necessary to get your ad showing on the first page of Googles search results.
-A consequence of this is that keywords will no longer be marked as inactive for search – simply because this status only appeared when bids didnt meet the minimum bid, and the minimum bid won’t exist anymore.
-Whether this will result in any fundamental changes to PPC management, or is simply a re-naming of the same old concepts, remains to be seen.
+Along with the changes to AdWords quality score, the other thing Google is changing is that minimum bids are to be scrapped.
+They’re to be replaced with first-page bids instead – an estimate of the bid necessary to get your ad showing on the first page of Google’s search results.
+A consequence of this is that keywords will no longer be marked as inactive for search – simply because this status only appeared when bids didn’t meet the minimum bid, and the minimum bid won’t exist anymore.
+Whether this will result in any fundamental changes to PPC management or is simply a re-naming of the same old concepts, remains to be seen.